Courses Required and/or Recommended of Environmental Studies Majors

 Does the nonhuman world have any intrinsic value or is it valuable only because of its relation to human interests?
 That is, does anything besides humanity have “moral standing”?
 If so, what is its basis?
 Should we, for instance accord rights to all those creatures that are sentient?
 If we do, will we have gone far enough, morally speaking?
 What about those creatures that lack sentience?
 What about the environment in which all creatures, human and nonhuman, live?
 Does it have moral standing?
 In answering these questions, we will consider the works of Aldo Leopold, Peter Singer, Karen Warren, Arne Naess, and Julian Simon, among others.
 This course is intended for first-year students and sophomores; open to juniors and seniors by consent only.

 Consists of the careful reading and discussion of several classical texts of moral philosophy.
-This course is intented for first-year students and sophomores; juniors by consent only; not open to seniors.
+This course is intended for first-year students and sophomores; juniors by consent only; not open to seniors.

 Philosophy 207 Foundations of American Romanticism (4 credits)